Get 60% Off & Free Shipping While Stocks Last

 As a result, you may frequently see an unkempt or oily coat, fur matting, or masses of loose hair.

 Sometimes, you might notice a change in the coat’s sheen or dandruff.
-On the other hand, excessive self-grooming in cats could also be an issue.

 If you think your cat is grooming more than usual, it may be a response to stress, a skin issue like allergies, a parasite like fleas, mites, or ringworm, pain from an ailment like arthritis, or a problem with the bladder.